K2adir/ASP-Net-7-on-Mac-With-Docker-SQL-Server-Template/README.md

 1. Install the Docker image from the provided link.
 2. Run it on your machine.
 My instance is running at `Port 1433:1433`.
+3. My docker image's Username (User=sa) and Password (Password=Admin@123) are written in the connection string.
+You may want to change it to something else.

 ### Configuration Details